 - Interpersonal and emotional strengths have the highest positive associations with life satisfaction in autistics.Brief Report: Character Strengths in Adults with Autism Spectrum Disorder Without Intellectual Impairment (Kirchner, Ruch & Dziobek, 2016) Kindness and Fairness are high for me, and I have a very happy life.

 - Simply omitting the words always and never would make my answers much easier to negotiate.
 Their use in statement wording consistently excludes a very much like me, very much unlike me response, and often force a neutral answer.
 While the resulting scale is skewed in some respects, I feel it’s accurate overall.
 Since the results are generally what I consider my strengths, their usefulness would appear to concern others rather than me personally.

 Recommended next steps

-After the VIA, the tests below are suggested.
+After the VIA, consider taking one of the tests below.

 If you are looking for an autism assessment,

 Let us know what you think!